Babylon 5: Star Trek: Deep Space Nine and Paramount plagiarism controversy

-Straczynski indicated that Paramount Television was aware of his concept as early as 1989, when he attempted to sell the show to the studio, and provided them with the series bible, pilot script, artwork, lengthy character background histories, and plot synopses for 22 "or so planned episodes taken from the overall course of the planned series".
+Straczynski indicated that Paramount Television was aware of his concept as early as 1989, when he attempted to sell the show to the studio, and provided them with the series bible, pilot script, artwork, lengthy character background histories, and plot synopses for "22 or so" planned episodes taken from the overall course of the planned series.

 Paramount declined to produce Babylon 5, but later announced Star Trek: Deep Space Nine was in development, two months after Warner Bros. announced its plans for Babylon 5.
 Unlike previous Star Trek shows, Deep Space Nine was based on a space station, and had themes similar to those of Babylon 5, which drew some to compare it with Babylon 5.
-Straczynski stated that, even though he was confident that Deep Space Nine producer/creators Rick Berman and Michael Piller had not seen this material, he suspected that Paramount executives used his bible and scripts to steer development of Deep Space Nine.
-Straczynski and Warner did not file suit against Paramount, largely because he believed it would negatively affect both TV series.
+Straczynski stated that, even though he was confident that Deep Space Nine showrunners Rick Berman and Michael Piller had not seen the material, he suspected that Paramount executives used his bible and scripts to steer development of Deep Space Nine.
+Straczynski and Warner did not file suit against Paramount, largely because he believed it would negatively affect both series.
 He argued the same when confronted by claims that the lack of legal action was proof that his allegation was unfounded.
 According to a 2017 interview with Patricia Tallman, there was a legal case and an out-of-court settlement with Paramount.